sallymmx/LMCF/README.md

 # LMCF
-large margin object tracking with circulant feature maps These are the results of the OTB tracking benchmark.
+large margin object tracking with circulant feature maps.

+These are the results of the OTB tracking benchmark.